Frequently Asked Questions

 Dr. Griffiths also incorporates specific physical rehabilitation to strengthen and balance core and pelvic musculature in preparation for labour and delivery.

-Q. Can my Yoga Therapy program be covered through extended health benefits?
+Q. Can my Yoga for Back Pain program be covered through extended health benefits?

-A. Clinical Yoga Therapy programs led by Dr. Griffiths may be offered to patients as a chiropractic service, in which case they will be covered by insurance providers, granted patients have coverage for "chiropractic."
-In order to access yoga therapy as a chiropractic service, patients must be assessed via a history and physical examination to determine if yoga therapy is an appropriate treatment option for their condition.
+A. The in-person program led by Dr. Griffiths may be offered to patients as a chiropractic service, in which case they will be covered by insurance providers, granted patients have coverage for "chiropractic."
+In order to access Yoga for Back Pain as a chiropractic service, patients must be assessed via a history and physical examination to determine if the program is an appropriate treatment option for their condition.